 More Macrame Fun

-18 Free Macrame Wall Hanging Patterns (Beginner Friendly!)
+21 Free Step-by-Step Macrame Wall Hanging Patterns (Beginner Friendly!)

 Crystal Martin is the crafty lady behind Marching North.
 She loves sharing easy to follow tutorials and patterns for macrame, crochet, punch needle, and pretty much anything else involving yarn or textiles.